llacoste/python_example/Jenkins/README.md

     - ID: Leave blank
     - Description: Something appropriate

-7. Save the credentials
+7. Save the credentials.
+Make sure these new credentials are selected.

 8. Enter your repository URL in `Repository HTTPS URL` then click `Validate` to make sure you have access.

+9. Under behaviors select `Add` and then select `Checkout over SSH`.

+10. In the new section that pops up select `Add` then select `Jenkins`.

+11. Fill out the form with the following:
+    - Domain: `Global credentials`
+    - Kind: `SSH Username with private key`
+    - Scope: `Global`
+    - Private Key: Select `Enter Directly` and then paste your ssh private key.

+12. Select `Add` and then make sure these credentials are selected.

-9. Select `Save` at the bottom of the page to save you configuration.
+13. Select `Save` at the bottom of the page to save you configuration.

 Jenkins will scan the repository for braches that have a `Jenkinsfile` and then automatically build these branches.